-Team approach.
+- Team approach.
 Specialists in digestive diseases, throat diseases and surgery work together to solve your problem.

-Comprehensive options.
+- Comprehensive options.
 Virtually every test and treatment for GERD is available in one convenient location.
 If surgery is needed, Mayo Clinic doctors perform hundreds of anti-reflux surgeries each year.

 Mayo Clinic in Rochester, Minn., ranks No. 1 for digestive disorders in the U.S. News & World Report Best Hospitals rankings.
-Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked high performing for digestive disorders by U.S. News & World Report.
+Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for digestive disorders by U.S. News & World Report.